-But is he ready?
+But is they ready?

-This is why many experts don’t recommend switching from a crib to a toddler bed at the same time that other big changes are taking place, but it also doesn’t mean that Baby can’t make the transition now and be perfectly happy in his own bed soon.
+This is why many experts don’t recommend switching from a crib to a toddler bed at the same time that other big changes are taking place, but it also doesn’t mean that Baby can’t make the transition now and be perfectly happy in their own bed soon.
 Toddlers are adaptable, and sometimes there is no perfect time, and picking the imperfect time that’s right for you and your family is the only thing you can do.

 How can I help ease the transition?

 - Get cozy: After the enclosed warmth and comfort of the crib, a big kid bed can feel uncomfortably big and open to a little toddler.
 Putting a mattress on the floor, instead of jumping straight into a bed frame, can both help prevent accidents if Baby gets restless in the night, and help to make the bed feel more like a comfy little nest, and less like an unfamiliar tundra.
-Spending time snuggling with Baby in bed, either before he goes to sleep or just during the day, maybe during story time, can help him build more happy, comfortable associations there.
+Spending time snuggling with Baby in bed, either before they go to sleep or just during the day, maybe during story time, can help them build more happy, comfortable associations there.

-- Similarly different: If it’s possible to do so, keeping Baby’s new bed space similar to the old by using similar or familiar bedding, and putting the twin or toddler bed in the same place as the crib, can help to cement the association between Baby’s new bed and his old sleeping habits.
+- Similarly different: If it’s possible to do so, keeping Baby’s new bed space similar to the old by using similar or familiar bedding, and putting the twin or toddler bed in the same place as the crib, can help to cement the association between Baby’s new bed and their old sleeping habits.

 - Adapt to survive: Having a strong bedtime routine can be a great help during transitions like these, but letting that routine evolve and grow as Baby’s bedtime evolves can help that routine stay current and strong.
-In this case, when switching out of the crib, it can become especially important to work on an extended wind-down period before bed, since Baby is about to have the option of climbing out of bed if he doesn’t want to stay there.
+In this case, when switching out of the crib, it can become especially important to work on an extended wind-down period before bed, since Baby is about to have the option of climbing out of bed if they don't want to stay there.
 After the last meal of the day, habits like dimming the lights, taking a warm bath, and doing quiet activities together like reading, coloring or puzzles can help set the stage for an easier bedtime later.

 - “What’s the best way to get my child to sleep?”
 HealthyChildren.org.
 American Academy of Pediatrics, Nov 21 2015.
 Web.